Kringlegangen: 18th century

 The property was listed as No. 130 in Frimand's Quarter in Copenhagen's first cadastre of 1689.
 It was at that time owned by joiner Johan Vals.
 The property was listed as No. 120 in the new cadastre of 1756 and was then owned by joiner Hans David Maÿns.

 The property was later acquired by master baker Johan Scharin.
 At the time of the 1787 census, Scharin's property was home to a total of 45 residents in 12 households.
 Scharin resided in the building with his wife Antonette Lovise, their two daughters (aged seven and 10) and one maid.
 Paulus Blødel, a tailor, resided in the building with his wife Cesilia Sandel, their two sons (aged four and eight) and one maid.
 Maren Brunhold, a widow with a pension from the Danish Asiatic Company (52 skilling weekly), resided in the building with her sister Lene Brønlund.
 Hendrick Jochum Holst, a workman, resided in the building with his wife Dorthe Hedevig and their two-year-old son.
 Andreas Reigers, a widow, resided in the building with her two children (aged one and six) and one maid.
 Christopher Glerup, owner of Lundegaard, resided in the building with his niece Catrina Becker.
-Johan Andr.Weidemann, a workman, resided in the building with his wife Doretea and one maid.
+Johan Andr.
+Weidemann, a workman, resided in the building with his wife Doreteaand one maid.
 Johan Morgenrød, another workman, resided in the building with his wife Ane Marie.
 Maren Sørens Datter, an 82-year-old woman, married but with no mention of her husband, resided in the building with one maid.
 Heiman Isaac, a 40-year-old Jewish man (no mention of profession), resided in the building with his wife Terza Melcher, their five children (aged one to 13) and one maid.
 Jobst Henrich, a master tailor, resided in the building with his wife Chrestine Nels Datter. their daughter, one maid and one lodger (tailor).
 Jacob Rosetzsiy, a master shoemaker, resided in the building with his mother Karen Saling and two apprentices.